YashpalAhlawat/NYTScrapper/README.md

 3. place chromedriver in Resource folder
 4. create venv with latest python (3.10)
 5. install requirement using `pip install -r requirements.txt`
+6. Insert account details of nyt in scrapper/config/scrapping.cfg, update username and password in json
-6. run main.py file
+7. run main.py file
-7. go to the endpoint http://localhost:2051/news/tech-latest
+8. go to the endpoint http://localhost:2051/news/tech-latest

 #TODO
 Avoid Captcha ang get details for accont and NYT is blockin login using script.
 All steps has been completed except for Account details as nyt is captcha is blocking login.

 For , Fetching NYT latest tech post, script open and login to the website, if captcha come.
 It will go back to default view (guest) and fetch posts from there.